fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 - 5-10 bibliography references of reliable secondary sources
 - extra credit: up to 5 primary sources that you can reference in your text.
 Only cite things that you will be able to actually consult/read and cite.

+- IN CLASS: Time to use Zotero properly.

 ### Wednesday, 10/10: NO CLASS (PRE FALL BREAK)